gobstonesgames/quell/README.md

-# quell
+# Quell

-A Gobstones implementation of the Quell game, by Fallen Tree Games
+A Gobstones implementation of the Quell game, by Fallen Tree Games.